 o Arrive with an escort if possible, who can help you get checked into your appointment and assist you after surgery

 o Wear comfortable clothes (e.g., sweatpants) so there is no need to change afterward

 o Make sure to have copies of medical records with you

 • During Surgery:

-o Follow doctor’s instructions regarding eating/drinking before surgery
+o Follow the doctor’s instructions regarding eating/drinking before surgery

-o Take medications as prescribed by your doctor prior to arriving at hospital or clinic
+o Take medications as prescribed by your doctor prior to arriving at the hospital or clinic

-o Be prepared for anesthesia administration and IVs being placed in order to begin procedure
+o Be prepared for anesthesia administration and IVs being placed in order to begin the procedure

 3. Post-Operative Care

 Once you have navigated your way through surgery day, the next step is to begin post-operative care.
 This usually involves a period of rest, followed by follow-up visits with your doctor and other healthcare professionals, such as physical therapists or massage therapists.
 During this time it’s essential that you take good care of yourself in order to aid recovery.